Main Navigation

 Fast-track your career advancement

-After earning your BSW, take the next step by applying for CSU’s Advanced Standing Master of Social Work (MSW) program.
-With a BSW, you can obtain your MSW in just one year, further expanding your education and deepening your impact in the field of social work.
+After earning your B.S.W., take the next step by applying to CSU’s Advanced Standing Master of Social Work (M.S.W.) program.
+This option allows you to earn your M.S.W. in less time, three semesters full-time on campus, or two years through the CSU Online hybrid program, helping you advance your career and deepen your impact in the field of social work.

 Career Opportunities Open Accordion